Tessera™ Patent pending • USPTO #63/940,006

 Power Passive HF Passive HF Passive HF — no batteries, no maintenance

-Backend model Vendor SaaS — third-party ledger Your Google or Microsoft tenant Cryptographically verified SUN events to your Google or Microsoft tenant — non-repudiable, no vendor intermediary
+Backend model Vendor SaaS — third-party ledger Your Google or Microsoft tenant Verified events routed to customer-owned systems

 Industrial & Defense Applications